 Atom has a strong package management system located on Edit->Preferences->Packages tab.
 Moreover, You can also look at these packages at http://atom.io/packages.
 I picked up some of the most useful packages for you.
 In order;

 It helps to make auto-complete feature.
 You also need to install “clang” package on your distro.

 This Linter plugin provides an interface to clang.
 You also need to have “linter”.

 It provides excellent C++ code navigation functionality using rtags.

 A talented and embedded terminal emulator for Atom

 You can find more plugin and enrich this list.
 These tips allows you to setup Atom for C/C++ development and cross-compilation.
 As I said in the beginning of the article, it is really fast.
 Moreover, new features will probably be available soon.
-You also can do research about how to debug your code via gdb.
+You also can do research about how to debug your code via gdb and you can look at this bundle which was prepared for C/C++ developers.
 Finally, when we look at the final state of our editor, we will see this kind of thing;